all-of-us/workbench/README.md

 CDR schema lives in `api/db-cdr` --> all cdr/cohort builder related activities access/persist data here

+## Generate cdr and public count databases for a CDR version

+This happens anytime a new cdr is released or if you want all the count data for databrowser and cohort builder generated locally.

+Description of arguments for these scripts are as follows.
+See examples below.
+* bq-project : Project where BigQuery cdr lives that you want to generate data from.
+This must exist
+* bq-dataset : BigQuery Dataset for the cdr release that you want to generate data from.
+This must exist
+* workbench-project:  Project where private count dataset (cdr) is generated.
+This must exist.
+* public-project: Project where public count dataset (public) is generated.
+This must exist.
+* cdr-version: Version of form YYYYMMDD or empty string '' .
+It is used to name resulting datasets, csv folders, and databases.
+* bucket: A GCS Bucket where csv data dumps are of the generated data.
+This must exist.
+* db-name: Name of local mysql database

+###Examples:
+#### Generate count data in BigQuery from a cdr release
+`./project.rb generate-cdr-counts --bq-project all-of-us-ehr-dev --bq-dataset test_merge_dec26 --workbench-project all-of-us-workbench-test --public-project all-of-us-workbench-test
+  --cdr-version 20180206 --bucket all-of-us-workbench-private-cloudsql`
+##### Result is
+1. BigQuery datasets:  all-of-us-workbench-test:cdr20180206 and all-of-us-workbench-test:public20180206
+2. CSV dumps of tables in bucket all-of-us-workbench-private-cloudsql: cdr20180206/*.csv and public20180206/*.csv
+3. Note cdr-version can be ''  to make datasets named cdr public
+#### Generate local mysql databases -- cdr and public for data generated above
+`./project.rb generate-local-count-dbs --cdr-version 20180206 \
+--bucket all-of-us-workbench-private-cloudsql`
+##### Result is
+1. Local mysql database cdr20180206 fully populated with count data from cdr version 20180206
+2. Local mysql database public20180206 fully populated with count data from cdr version 20180206
+3. Note cdr-version can be '' to make databases named cdr public

+#### Put mysqldump of local mysql database in bucket for importing into cloudsql.
+Call once for each db you want to dump
+`./project.rb mysqldump-db --db-name cdr20180206 --bucket all-of-us-workbench-private-cloudsql`
+`./project.rb mysqldump-db --db-name public20180206 --bucket all-of-us-workbench-public-cloudsql`
+##### Result is
+1. cdr20180206.sql uploaded to all-of-us-workbench-private-cloudsql
+1. public20180206.sql uploaded to all-of-us-workbench-public-cloudsql

+#### TODO import these dumps to cloudsql databases

+###
 ## Cohort Builder

 During ```./project dev-up``` the schema activity is the only activity run, which only creates tables for the cdr schema.